Co-Chairs and Members of the Board

 Ambassador David Pressman represented the United States on the United Nations Security Council and has served as the senior U.S. negotiator on international disputes around the world.
 Pressman previously served as Assistant Secretary of the United States Department of Homeland Security and as the Director for War Crimes and Atrocities on the National Security Council at the White House.
 He is currently a litigation partner at Boies Schiller Flexner LLP where his practice focuses on complex international disputes and investigations, transnational and national security related litigation, and high-stakes crisis management.
 Pressman co-founded the human rights organization Not On Our Watch, led George and Amal Clooney’s family foundation, and has counseled some of the world’s most prominent influencers, leaders, and companies on cross-cutting issues involving security and international law.

-Senior Fellow at the Carnegie Endowment for International Peace and Brady-Johnson Distinguished Practitioner in Strategy at Yale University.
+Sullivan was Senior Fellow at the Carnegie Endowment for International Peace and Brady-Johnson Distinguished Practitioner in Strategy at Yale University.
 He served in the Obama administration as national security adviser to Vice President Joe Biden and Director of Policy Planning at the U.S. Department of State, as well as deputy chief of staff to Secretary of State Hillary Clinton.